djcolon/helder_uk/content/articles/understanding_pointers/index.md

 | 0xFFFF  | 0000 0000 |

 In address `0x0001` I have stored some 8 bit integer.
-And there is some other user's secret password that happens ot be stored in the bit of memory next to it.
+And there is some other user's secret password that happens to be stored in the bit of memory next to it.
 Let's simulate what could happen:
 ```cpp
 #include <iostream>